 - A Bible

 - Small stickers (stars or flowers work well)

 Look up Philippians 2:3 together (“Do not act out of selfish ambition or conceit, but with humility think of others as being better than yourselves”).
 If your child is old enough, help her write the verse on the top of the enlarged photo.
 Talk about what the verse means and what it looks like when we “think of others as better than ourselves.”

 Hang the family picture on the refrigerator or on a wall where the child can reach.
 Hang the sheet of stickers next to it.
 Tell your child that this is her “love others” poster.
 Every time she does something that puts a family member first (waiting her turn, addressing a need, lending a hand, etc), she can place a sticker on that particular family member.
 You can tell her that with this poster, she will be able to “see” how well she is doing with putting others first based on how decorated her family members are.

 You will need to keep your eyes open.
 Any time you notice your child demonstrating an other-orientation, point it out.
 Let her know that her heart was revealed in her behavior.
 Together you can go to the poster and place a sticker on the person who was the recipient of the act of kindness.
-The key here is that there should be nothing “in it” for the child.
-Don’t offer a reward for acts of selflessness or service.
-Encourage, don’t praise.
-Allow your child to experience the inward joy that comes from putting others first.
-You can say things like, “I can see Jesus in you when you act like that” or “That was very thoughtful the way you let him go first.”
+You encourage it and can say something like, “I can see Jesus in you when you act like that” or “That was very thoughtful the way you let him take a turn.”
 Regular encouragement and gentle reminders (“How are you doing on your love others poster today?”) will help her stay on track.